Eleftheria square

-Eleftheria Square (Πλατεία Ελευθερίας; Eleftheria Meydanı, Özgürlük Meydanı); literally meaning Liberty Square, is the main square in central Nicosia, the capital city of Cyprus, in Europe.
+Eleftheria Square (Πλατεία Ελευθερίας; Eleftheria Meydanı, Özgürlük Meydanı); literally meaning Liberty Square, is the main square in central Nicosia, the capital city of Cyprus.
 It forms the intersection of Ledra and Onasagorou streets with Stasinou, Omirou, Kostaki Pantelidi, Konstandinou Palaiologou and Evagorou avenues.
 It is considered one of Zaha Hadid's Top 35 projects.

 Overview

 The name translates as Liberty Square in English.
 Previously the square was called Metaxas Square, in reference to the Greek statesman Ioannis Metaxas.
 It was renamed in 1974, following a competition held at the suggestion of the then Mayor of Nicosia.
 It is located in the centre of the town below the Venetian walls of the medieval city.
 Nicosia town hall, located on D’Avila bastion, overlooks the square whilst Ledra Street leads onto its northern side.
 The project involves the use of sophisticated custom made materials and concepts.

 Cultural importance

 The square is usually the focus of various profile activities in the capital.
 Examples include advertising promotions, political rallies and meetings such as the first meeting of the Occupy Buffer Zone movement on October 15, 2011, and sporting events.
 Celebrations such as Cyprus's accession to the European Union were also centered around the square.
 As presently the square is not pedestrianized, when major events take place vehicles are redirected.